-To send flowers in memory of Kimberly Beth "Kim" Even (Dadisman), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Kimberly Beth "Kim" Even (Dadisman), please visit our Heartfelt Sympathies Store.

 She graduated high school from Faith Community Christian School then briefly attended Northeastern Christian Junior College in Villanova, Pennsylvania.
 She received a Bachelor’s of Science in Family Life/Child Psychology from Oklahoma Christian University in 1992.

 She married Cory Allen Even on July 18, 1992 in Bethel Park, Pennsylvania.
 They lived briefly in Sheboygan, Wisconsin where she worked as a social worker.
 They moved to Delavan, Wisconsin in 1994 where she continued as a social worker and a job coach.